StrangeBeeCorp/docs/docs/thehive/configuration/database.md

 # Database and Index Configuration

-TheHive utilizes [Cassandra](https://cassandra.apache.org/) and [Elasticsearch](https://www.elastic.co/elasticsearch/) databases for data management and indexing purposes.
-Below outlines the configuration options available:
+TheHive uses [Cassandra](https://cassandra.apache.org/) and [Elasticsearch](https://www.elastic.co/elasticsearch/) databases for data management and indexing.
+Below are the available configuration options:

 ---

-## Basic Configuration
+## Basic configuration

 A typical database configuration for TheHive is structured as follows: